LordNoteworthy/software-engineering-notes/clean-architecture/Clean-Architecture.md

     - __architecture__: software system should be easy to change.
 - both business managers and developers would tend more to advocate function over architecture, but it is the __wrong__ attitude.
 - Business managers and developers fail to separate those features that __urgent__ but __not important__, from those features that truly are __urgent and important__.
 This failure leads to ignoring the important architecture of the system in favor of the unimportant features of the system.
 - If __architecture__ comes last, then the system will become ever __more costly__ to develop, and eventually __change__ wil become practically impossible for part or for all of the system.
-If that is allowed to happen, it means the software development team did not fight hard enough for what they knew was necessery.
+If that is allowed to happen, it means the software development team did not fight hard enough for what they knew was necessary.

 ## Chapter 3.
 Paradigm overview